SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 ## Gaussian Processes Regressions for *CVA* computation <a name="GPR-CVA"></a>

-To be done.
+To be done asap

 ## Neural Networks for *MVA* computation <a name="NN-MVA"></a>

-To be done.
+To be done asap.